According to research, 25% of all adults with access to the internet in the US are retail traders. A further 6% are professional traders.

 This is something that professional traders spend a lot of time on.
 Because they are managing the finances of others, risk management is of greater importance than potential profits.
 For this reason, they will always have a risk management plan in place that will smooth out losses with countertrades.

-Need to Pick up Some Pro Trader Gear?
+Need to Pick up Some Pro Trader Decor?